smartdevicelink/sdl_requirements/detailed_docs/resource_allocation.md

 1.c.1.1 SDL received OnAllowSDLFunctionality (allowed: FALSE) without specified deviceInfo

-1.c.1.2 SDL assigns HMILevel NONE to all applications registered from all devices
+1.c.1.2 SDL assigns HMILevel NONE to all applications registered from all devices and unsubscribes all applications from all modules

 1.c.1.3 module_1 is not allocated to any application